gabrielwong159/tf/README.md

 # Computer vision with TensorFlow <img src="https://cdn-images-1.medium.com/max/256/1*cKG1LJvVTaWqSkYSyVqtsQ.png" width="40px" />
 A collection of computer vision tasks on TensorFlow that encompass various implementations of CNN architectures.
 These serve as a reference and/or proof-of-concept for further adaptation.
+In addition, being able to explain some of the concepts that I have applied helps me to consolidate my understanding.

+> If you can't explain it simply, you don't understand it well enough.

 ## Projects
-### `classification` - MNIST classifier
+### `mnist` - MNIST classifier
 <p align="center">
     <img alt="MNIST example"
          src="https://www.tensorflow.org/images/mnist_0-9.png" />